Stalkussia/Archi/README.md

-Pattern Generator
+🌟 Pattern Generator
 Description

-The Pattern Generator is a C# console application that allows users to generate various star patterns.
-Users can choose the type of pattern and its size.
-The program prints the pattern in the terminal and also saves it to a text file called patterns.txt for later reference.
+The Pattern Generator is a C# console application that lets you create various star patterns.
+You can choose the type of pattern and the size, and the program will:

+Print the pattern in the terminal

+Save the pattern to a text file (patterns.txt) for later viewing

-Available patterns include:
+Available Patterns:

 Triangle